Loop Grassmannians of quivers and affine quantum groups

 \slem \cite{CC} (see also \cite{Mi}).
-The map $d=\HH^1_d\sub\HH_d$ makes $\HH_d$ into the commutative monoid indscheme freely generated by the formal disc $d$.
-The Abel-Jacobi map $\d\to \GG(\Gm)$ makes $\GG(\Gm)$ into the commutative group indscheme freely generated by $d$.
+The inclusion $\d \sub\HH_\d$ makes $\HH_\d$ into the commutative monoid affine indscheme freely generated by the formal disc $\d$.
+The Abel-Jacobi map $\d\to \uGG(\Gm)$ makes $\uGG(\Gm)$ into the commutative group indscheme freely generated by $d$.

-\srems (0) In \cite{Mi}, this is viewed as interpretation of $\uGG(\Gm)$ as homology $\hH_*(d)$ of $d$ for a certain conjectural cohomology theory $\hH$.\fttt{ In general, the derived version of homology $\hH_*(X)$ should be the free abelian commutative group object in derived stacks freely generated by $X$. } The above interpretations of $\uGG(\Gm)$ as both homology and the compactly supported cohomology (see \ref{Loop Grassmannians}) are then viewed as a case of Poincar\'e duality in algebraic geometry.
+\srems (1) In \cite{Mi}, this is viewed as interpretation of $\uGG(\Gm)$ as homology $\hH_*(d)$ of $d$ for a certain conjectural cohomology theory $\hH$.\fttt{ In general, the derived version of homology $\hH_*(X)$ should be the free abelian commutative group object in derived stacks freely generated by $X$. } The above interpretations of $\uGG(\Gm)$ as both homology and the compactly supported cohomology (see \ref{Loop Grassmannians}) can then be viewed as local Poincar\'e duality in algebraic geometry.

-(1) A formal coordinate $z$ on $d$ gives a correspondence of subschemes $D\in\HH_d$ and monic polynomials $\chi_D$ in $\k[z]$ with nilpotent coefficients, such that $\chi_D$ is an equation of $D$.
-This gives a lift of the Abel-Jacobi map that embeds $\HH_d$ into $\GmK$ by sending $D\in \HH_d^n$ to $\chi_D$.
-For instance for $n\in\N$ the divisor $n[0]\dff\{z^n=0\}$ goes to $z^{n}\in\GmK$.
+(2) A formal coordinate $z$ on $d$ gives a correspondence of subschemes $D\in\HH_d$ and monic polynomials $\chi_D$ in $\k[z]$ with nilpotent coefficients, such that $\chi_D$ is an equation of $D$.
+This gives a lift of the Abel-Jacobi map that embeds $\HH_d$ into $\GmK$ by sending $D\in \HH_d^n$ to $\chi_D\inv$.
+For instance for $n\in\N$ the divisor $n[0]\dff\{z^n=0\}$ goes to $z^{-n}\in\GmK$.

 (2) The group indscheme $\GmK$ has a factorization $\Gm\tim z^\Z\tim K_+(\Gm)\tim K_-(\Gm)$ where the points of congruence subgroups are $K_+(\Gm)(\k')=1+z\k'[[z]]$ and $K_-(\Gm)(\k')$ is the invertible part of $1+z\inv\k'[z\inv]$\ie the part where the coefficients are nilpotent \cite{CC}.